iolevel/peachpie-vscode/src/Peachpie.VSCode/README.md

 ## Known Issues

-Peachpie compiler is a work in progress, and thus many functionalities are not yet supported.
-Please see the project's [repository](https://www.github.com/iolevel/peachpie) for limitations, supported constructs and specifications.
+PeachPie compiler is a work in progress, and thus many functionalities are not yet supported.
+Please see the project's [repository](https://www.github.com/iolevel/PeachPie) for limitations, supported constructs and specifications.

 ## Release Notes

 ### 0.9.0
-- Project template targets Peachpie 0.9.0
+- Project template targets PeachPie 0.9.0
-- a lot more diagnostics
+- A lot more diagnostics
-- Peachpie 0.9.0 enhancements includes traits, generators, compiler fixes
+- PeachPie 0.9.0 enhancements includes traits, generators, compiler fixes

 ### 0.8.0
-- Projects target Peachpie 0.8.0
+- Projects target PeachPie 0.8.0

 ### 0.7.0
-- Re-enabled peachpie project diagnostics
+- Re-enabled PeachPie project diagnostics
-- New projects target Peachpie 0.7.0
+- New projects target PeachPie 0.7.0

 ### 0.6.0
 - Support for new msbuild project format